Athou/commafeed/README.md

 	java -jar target/commafeed.jar server config.yml

-You can use nginx or apache as a proxy http server.
-Note that when using apache, the `ProxyPreserveHost on` option should be set in your config file.
+You can use a proxy http server such as nginx or apache.

 Local development
 -----------------